abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.

 == Changelog ==
+= 2.9.5 =
+* Fix: Fixed setting for the text "Check your email inbox for an unregister link" not applying.
+* Fix: Fixed setting for the text "Please enter the email you registered with" not applying.
+* Fix: Fixed setting for the text found on the unregister button in emails not applying.

 = 2.9.4 =
 * Fix: Filtering events by author while on the registrations overview page was not working.
 * Fix: When using the registrations overview page, the number of events shown on a single page load is now set to 10 instead of whatever the site has for the "Blog pages show at most" setting.